-While, for the most part, our culture uses a gender-binary and sex-binary framework-thinking and functioning in terms of men and women when discussing gender, or male and female when discussing biological sex or sex assigned at birth, we at the Rothenberger Institute recognize that this doesn't encompass everyone's experience or identity and have therefore used inclusive language throughout the course.
+Our culture, for the most part, uses a gender-binary and sex-binary framework-thinking and functioning in terms of men and women when discussing gender, or male and female when discussing sex assigned at birth.
+However, we recognize that this doesn't encompass everyone's experience or identity and have therefore used inclusive language.
 Such language consists of words and phrases that demonstrate respect for how a variety of individuals self-identify their gender and sexual orientation, describe their bodies and relationships, and express their sexuality.
-When we report research results, we use the same terms used by the researchers, recognizing that some of the research may not be inclusive.
-Despite its potentially exclusionary nature, we have chosen to include such research within the lessons because we believe that the data still has value in informing and supporting our discussions and may be the only or best data available on a given topic.
+In addition to the gendered pronouns he/him/his and she/her/hers, you will notice our use of they/them/their as nonbinary pronouns in reference to a singular person.
+It's important to recognize that in addition to these examples, individuals use numerous other gender-neutral pronouns.